Knowledge of statistics, research methods and SPSS at the level of the Leiden Bachelor’s Degree Programme Education and Child Studies.

 Seven computer lab sessions (attendance obligatory)

-There will be a tutorial-computer lab group for Research Master students.
+There will be a tutorial-computer lab group for Research Master and foreign students.

 Instructional materials will be in English.